openhab/openhab1-addons/bundles/binding/org.openhab.binding.modbus/README.md

 1. Update to latest development version; especially if you are using modbus binding version before 1.9.0
 2. isolate the issue using minimal configuration, and enable verbose logging (see above)
 3. record logs and configuration to [pastebin.com](http://pastebin.com/).
-The page contains examples for use with the [[Modbus binding|Modbus-Binding]].